wbpascal/Azuria/docfx_project/tutorials/getting_started.md

 	input.ApiKeyV1 = "apiKey".ToCharArray();
 });
 ```
 Be sure to call this before any other methods of the library so that everything can be properly initialised.
+Why must the API key be converted to a char array, you ask?
+This too will be explained at a later point in time, specifically in the *Security* chapter.

 ## Thats it! ##
 Now you can go ahead and use the entire library to your hearts content.
 But be sure to check out the other tutorials too because there a still some things you have to watch out for and some particularities of this library that you may or may not understand at the first glance.
 In particular the tutorials of the [ProxerResult](basic_classes_proxerresult.md) and the [InitialisableProperty](basic_classes_initialisableproperty.md) classes are worth a read.